Who Are the Good Cops?

 Between 2007 and 2013, I attended a few training sessions where law enforcement officers were taught how to deal with subjects where deadly force was needed.
 The training encouraged deadly force in any situation where officers were at risk.
 Officers who may have exercized restraint before the training, were less likely to afterward.

 One training session was conducted by an outside firm.
 The trainer was a seasoned, retired officer.
 I'll call him Bill.
 He started the session with photos and dashcam videos of police officers being killed in the line of duty, sometimes as the result of a traffic stop.
-He then went into techniques and strategies for minimizing risk.

 Suddenly, Bill displayed photos of Barak Obama, Nancy Pelosi, and Harry Reid.
 He also mentioned the ACLU.
 He said that these people were the most serious threat to officer safety.
 There was no explanation.